MicrosoftDocs/winrt-api/windows.system.remotedesktop.provider/remotedesktopconnectioninfo_getforlaunchuri_206491682.md

 ## -remarks

-This call is made by the remote desktop host app running on the local desktop.
+This call is made by the remote desktop client app running on the local desktop.

 Remote desktop provider apps are launched by the OS using a URI scheme with the following syntax.